Woodburn Farmhouse, Roberton 17th May 2025

 14th

-Horrific sleepless night of diarrhoea, and feeling much weaker, but Charlie looked after me; I used to get sick with this diarrhoea in India, shortly before auspicious events, ho-hum.
+Charlie took care of me after a terrible sleepless night of diarrhoea and feeling much weaker.
+In India, I used to get sick with this diarrhoea right before auspicious occasions, ho-hum

 13th

-Charlie lured three ewes and one tup into the polytunnel, shaking the feed bucket.
-These sheep are known for jumping hurdles, so we took precautions.
+Shaking the feed bucket, Charlie lured three ewes and one tup into the poly tunnel.
+These sheep are known to jump over things, so we were careful.

 Poor tup, his tup friend went to auction today; he's a real nice guy, the ewes and lambs love him and will stand close next to me without any fear.
-We could not keep them both.
+We couldn't keep them both.

-A familiar journey to Longtown, south along the A7, but the beauty of these hills always beckons a sense of awe.
+The journey to Longtown, down the A7, is a well-known one; however, the breathtaking beauty of these hills never fails to inspire awe.

 12th